curateteaching/digitalpedagogy/keywords/!template.md

 *Note: Maximum Length for each keyword entry (including works cited) is 3000 words*

-# KEYWORD

-## AUTHOR NAME(S)
+## Author Name(s)

-## BULLETED LIST OF CURATED PEDAGOGICAL RESOURCES
+## Quick List of Curated Pedagogical Resources (Bulleted List)

-At the beginning of your entry, provide a brief list of the ten pedagogical resources featured in your keyword entry.
-For each resource
+For quick reference, provide a quick list of the ten pedagogical resources featured in your keyword entry

 * TITLE, CREATOR, URL, PROJECT TYPE